-Endometritis is an inflammation of the inner lining of the uterus or endometrium.
-Endometritis different from endometriosis, though both conditions affect the lining of the uterus.
+Endometritis refers to the inflammation of the endometrium (inner lining of the uterus).
+This condition is different from endometriosis, although both conditions affect the lining of the uterus.
 Endometriosis is where the lining of the uterus grows outside of it, causing abdominal and pelvic pain.
-Endometriosis is not caused by an infection.
-Another related condition is called endomyometritis, where inflammation happens in the inner layer of the uterus, called the myometrium.
+Whiles endometritis is caused by an infection, endometriosis is not caused by an infection.
+Another related condition to endometritis is called endomyometritis, where the inflammation happens in the inner layer of the uterus, called the myometrium.

-An infection of the uterine lining causes endometritis.
+Any infection that affects the uterine lining causes endometritis.
 The cervix, which is the opening to the uterus, usually keeps bacteria out of the uterus.
 However, when the cervix is open, such as during childbirth or surgery, bacteria can get into the womb.
 Both the bacteria normally found in the vagina and abnormal bacteria can be the cause of endometritis.

 - Childbirth or miscarriage: These are the most common reasons for the uterus lining to become inflamed.